collinbachi/slogo/DESIGN.md

 ##Design Details##

 ##API Example Code##

 After the user enters the command 'fd 50' into the text entry field, the submitCommand(String line, Turtle turtle) method from the Parser class is called, where line is the string 'fd 50' and turtle is the turtle object.
 The parser then adds this information to its queue, where it creates a command object MoveForward with the parameter 50.
+To do this, the parsed data will reference a map, which is populated by a public interface Drawable() that contains a list of all commands that can be implemented on the front end.
 The addCommand method from the Turtle class is called, which adds the command object to the turtle's queue.
 The turtle then processes this command to effectively move forward and update its current state on a frame-by-frame basis.

 ```java
 public class Turtle(){